NanomatchGmbH/diadem_image_template/README.md

 Extra scripts / binaries you require will be included in the diadem\_image\_template/opt folder automatically.

 ## Getting started
-Clone this repository and rename it.
+Use this repository as a template for your repository and rename it.
 Edit project\_config.sh and give it an appropiate name, such as `xtb_example`.
+Install docker and start it (sudo systemctl enable docker, sudo systemctl start docker).
+Add yourself to the docker group (sudo gpasswd -a your\_user\_name docker).
+Reboot to make sure these changes took effect.

 ## Diadem Payload
 On the live server, your container will be executed in a working directory with the two files